-- gaining personal insight into your MBTI preferences
+- gaining personal insight into your MBTI® Type preferences

 - understanding other's preferences and enabling you to adjust your style as appropriate

-- understanding the different types within your team.
+- understanding the impact of different Types within your team.

 At the end of this session you will be able to:

 - understand and describe the 4 “dichotomies” of MBTI®

 - identify the different strengths of others through their preferences

 - identify which preferences that you might need to flex when working with others